As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 To use our doctor example, if they recommended an exercise routine then that would be highly rated since it’s very similar to what they do.
 But if a physical trainer made a recommendation, theirs might be higher rated still.

-The trainer is the recognized as a subject matter expert on exercise so they carry more authority and their links are worth more when they are about exercise.
+The trainer is recognized as a subject matter expert on exercise so they carry more authority and their links are worth more when they are about exercise.

 Collecting and analyzing the knowledge about a specific site is a huge part of Google.
 Your store is probably recognized as a store that sells products about